Methodology – Hybrid Reasoning Framework

 That phase employed a structured AI–human reasoning model, integrating photogrammetry, image analysis, and comparative interpretation to develop structured exploratory hypotheses before laboratory testing.

-Following laboratory analysis that corresponded with these exploratory assessments, the method was refined into a formalised framework designed to ensure reproducibility, interpretive transparency, and a clear boundary between exploratory modelling and validated scientific measurement.
+Following laboratory analysis, which was subsequently compared with these exploratory assessments, the method was refined into a formalised framework designed to ensure reproducibility, interpretive transparency, and a clear boundary between exploratory modelling and validated scientific measurement.

 While first demonstrated through a single verified case study, the framework is structured for reproducibility and intended for application across future cultural-heritage investigations.